Learn more about Spodek Law Group and how we can help with your case.

 Common allegations in SEC enforcement actions against ICOs include:

-- Offering unregistered securities: This is the most common allegation.
+- Offering unregistered securities: The most common allegation.
 The SEC claims that the ICO involved the sale of securities without a proper registration or exemption.

 - Fraudulent Misrepresentations: The SEC may allege that the issuer made false or misleading statements to deceive investors about the project’s prospects or the use of proceeds from the sale.